Need to talk? Call 1800 882 436.

 Sepsis in babies and children

-If your child has an infection and you are worried that they are becoming more unwell, see your doctor urgently, or go to your nearest hospital emergency department or call triple zero (000) and ask for an ambulance.
+If your child has an infection and seems to be getting worse, seek urgent medical help.
+See your doctor urgently, go to your nearest hospital emergency department or call triple zero (000) and ask for an ambulance.

 Key facts

-• Babies and children are at higher risk of sepsis, and if you are worried about sepsis, you should see a doctor urgently.
+• Babies and children are at a higher risk of sepsis, especially if they are born prematurely or have a medical condition.

 What is sepsis?

-What are symptoms of sepsis in babies and children?
+What are the symptoms of sepsis in babies and children?

 Illustration of symptoms of sepsis in babies and children.